thindil/steamsky/README.md

 *squashfs-root* directory and type in console `./AppRun`.
 For Windows: unzip files (replace existing) to the proper location where the game is installed.

-* steamsky-dev-Windows-64.zip contains Windows 64-bit version of the game.
+* steamsky-development-windows.tar contains Windows 64-bit version of the game.

-* steamsky-dev-Linux-64.tar.gz contains Linux 64-bit version of the game.
+* steamsky-development-linux.tar contains Linux 64-bit version of the game.

+Size is a file's size after unpacking.
+You will download it compressed with Zip.

 ## Modding Support
 For detailed information about modifying various game elements or debugging